Eli-BH/React-chat-app-tutorial-code/README.md

 ## Getting Started <a name = "getting_started"></a>

-To get started, all you have to do is clone the repo, open 2 terminals, one for the client and one for the server.
+To get start the application, all you have to do is clone the repo, open 2 terminals, one for the client and one for the server.
 Start with npm start on the client side, and npm start on the server side.

 ### Prerequisites